NCEAS/scicomp-onboarding/README.md

 ### Data Science background and tutorials

-For good background information on the tools that we use, read through and practice examples of the following chapters from a training we did for SNAPP postdoc early 2020: https://science-for-nature-and-people.github.io/2020-data-collab-workshop/2020-02-snapp/index.html
+For good background information on the tools that we use, read through and practice examples of the following chapters from a training we did for postdoc early 2020: https://science-for-nature-and-people.github.io/2020-data-collab-workshop/2020-02-snapp/index.html

 Chapters [3](https://science-for-nature-and-people.github.io/2020-data-collab-workshop/2020-02-snapp/working-on-a-remote-machine.html), [5](https://science-for-nature-and-people.github.io/2020-data-collab-workshop/2020-02-snapp/introduction-to-r-and-rmarkdown.html), [8](https://science-for-nature-and-people.github.io/2020-data-collab-workshop/2020-02-snapp/linux-and-the-command-line.html) are a good background about the tools we use.